dipeshacharya11/asma-store/README_BACKEND.md

-# Asma Stores — Django Backend (Latest: full custom dashboard with real charts)
+# Asma Stores — Django Backend

 ## What's new in this pass